-(The U.S. to the CRASH of 1929 – continued)
+(The US to the CRASH of 1929 – continued)

 Joining the move against big-city immorality was the Ku Klux Klan.
 In 1920, it had fewer than 5,000 members.
 In 1922, its membership reached 100,000.
-The Klan believed that it was on its way to cleaning up and saving America, and by 1925, its membership reached its all time high, perhaps as many as 5 million.
+The Klan believed that it was on its way to cleaning up and saving America, and by 1925, its membership reached its all-time high, perhaps as many as 5 million.
 In 1925, an estimated 40,000 Klanspeople marched down Pennsylvania Avenue in Washington D.C.

 The Klan claimed that the Bible, the United States flag and the Constitution were their keystone principles.
 They believed that to be one hundred percent American one had to be white and Protestant.
 Klan-persons were hostile to Catholicism, blacks, Jews and foreigners-in-general.
 The Klan had its greatest appeal among the less educated and the poor, and largely people in small towns, the Midwest, the Southwest and the Far West – less in the deep South, where, in previous decades, enthusiasm for the Klan had diminished.

 The Klan succeeded in dominating politics in Texas and Colorado, the Texas Klan led by a dentist, Hiram W. Evans.
 Oregon elected a Klan governor, Walter Pierce.
 The Klan in Oklahoma controlled the state legislature, and it succeeded in impeaching the state's anti-Klan governor, J.C.
 Walton.
-The Klan reached its greatest power in Indiana, where its leader, David Stephenson, won control over the state's Republican Party and made one of his henchmen, Ed Jackson, governor.
+The Klan reached its greatest power in Indiana, where its leader, David Stephenson, won control over the state's Republican Party and made one of his men, Ed Jackson, governor.
 Stephenson commanded the Klan in the Midwest, and he spoke against petting parties and other forms of what he called vice.

-The Klan began to loose a substantial portion of its support as it became involved in more scandal.
-David Stephenson, the Grand Dragon of the Klan in Indiana from 1923, fell into ill repute after he brutally assaulted a 28 year-old female secretary.
+In Birmingham, Alabama, a Klansman murdered a Catholic priest – but was acquitted.
+The Klan's image was tarnished by this act, by church burnings and by the blowing up homes and beatings.
+The Klan began to lose a substantial portion of its support as it became involved in more scandals.
+In Indiana, Grand Dragon Stephenson fell into ill repute after he brutally assaulted a 28 year-old female secretary.
 She took poison.
-His henchmen held her incommunicado in a hotel without medical attention, and she died.
-In 1925, Stephenson was convicted of second degree murder and sentenced to life in prison.
-His former friend, Ed Jackson, the governor of Indiana, refused to pardon him, and, in retaliation, Stephenson made public information that sent a congressman, the mayor of Indianapolis and other officials to jail and that resulted in an indictment against Governor Jackson for bribery.
+Henchmen held her incommunicado in a hotel without medical attention, and she died.
+In 1925, Stephenson was convicted of second-degree murder and sentenced to life in prison.
+His former friend, Ed Jackson, the governor of Indiana, refused to pardon him.
+In retaliation, Stephenson made public information that sent a congressman, the mayor of Indianapolis and other officials to jail and that resulted in an indictment against Governor Jackson for bribery.

-Henry Ford ran for U.S. Senator in Michigan and lost, and he blamed his loss on the intrigues of Jews and Jewish capitalism.
+Henry Ford ran for US Senator in Michigan and lost, and he blamed his loss on the intrigues of Jews and Jewish capitalism.
 He blamed the failure of his peace mission during the war on Jews.
 In 1919, he had bought the Dearborn Independent and had begun slandering Jews and publishing the notoriously anti-Semitic distortions called the "Protocols of Zion."

-Jews were advancing into the middleclass.
+Jews were advancing into the middle-class.
 More Jews were becoming doctors, dentists and entering other professions that required an education.
 Jews protested against the rising tide of anti-Semitism, especially the admissions quotas at universities.
 Enrollment by Jews at universities had been disproportionately high, and in the twenties hostility toward Jews was widespread at some of the nation's best universities.
 The president of Harvard University, A. Lawrence Lowell, suggested limiting Jewish enrollment.
 The Board of Governors of Harvard's alumni shared his view.
 They were opposed to socializing with Jews.
 So too were many Harvard students, who declined an invitation to a speech by a Harvard law school professor, Felix Frankfurter, because he was a Jew.
 Harvard limited enrollment of Jewish students, which inspired other universities to do the same.
 Among them were Columbia, Princeton, Yale, Duke, Rutgers, Barnard, Cornell, Johns Hopkins, Northwestern Pennsylvania State and Ohio State University.
 At Syracuse Universit, Jews were excluded from most social organizations.
 At Ohio State University, female dormitories segregated Jewish and gentile students.
 At universities in Michigan and Nebraska, gentile students were advised against associating with male Jewish students.

-Copyright © 1998-2011 by Frank E. Smitha.
+Copyright © 1998-2014 by Frank E. Smitha.
 All rights reserved.